AABDOOGH/InsectFarming/Audit Documents/Audit 1 feedback.md

 F2: There is no project constraint section.

-R2: For this part, our team decided not to add another `.
+R2: For this part, our team decided not to add another section for prorject constraints becuase we think they are already included in project scope, stakeholder analysis, risk analysis and contigencies. .

 F3.
 Our shadow team recommend us to show the breakdown of the project cost.